ericfinger/brainfuck/README.md

 # Brainfuck
-A simple brainfuck interpreter written in Rust.
+A brainfuck interpreter written in Rust.

 ### Todo: